crStiv/stylus-experiments/espresso-crypto-helper/README.md

 cargo stylus export-abi
 ```

-### Call the contract
+## Call the contract

-`test_data.json` has the data that we can build a calldata to call the contract.
-These data are from [a test in espresso-sequencer](https://github.com/EspressoSystems/espresso-sequencer/blob/f0ec645cb27e224f98bf490147cefeca7bd62882/types/src/v0/impls/block/full_payload/ns_proof/test.rs#L79) with the `num_of_storage_nodes` in the vid scheme set to 4.

 ```cmd
 python3 call_contract.py
 ```

+This script is using the `test_data.json` as the input to call the contract.

+`test_data.json` has the data that we can build a calldata to call the contract.
+These data are from [a test in espresso-sequencer](https://github.com/EspressoSystems/espresso-sequencer/blob/f0ec645cb27e224f98bf490147cefeca7bd62882/types/src/v0/impls/block/full_payload/ns_proof/test.rs#L79) with the `num_of_storage_nodes` in the vid scheme set to 4.

-Then you can see the receipt like this:
+Then you should see the output like this:

 ```output
 0x0000000000000000000000000000000000000000000000000000000000000001